Thu 19th July

 Lessons with the Librarian aim to help students gain skills in reading print and electronic text for both information and enjoyment.

-Students will develop and utilise Information Literacy skills using a variety of Non-Fiction texts.
-They will be introduced to the Dewey Decimal System (which organises print texts into numerical order in a library), electronic databases, encyclopaedias and web-sites to enable them to access information.
+Students will develop and utilise Information Literacy using a variety of Non-Fiction texts.
+They will be introduced to the Dewey Decimal System, electronic databases, encyclopaedias and

 The Music Programme aims to develop foundation musical skills encompassing musical literacy and playing.
 Individual music tuition is offered in a wide variety of instruments including Strings, Brass, Percussion, Piano, Guitar, Woodwind, Voice and Recorder.